morphy76/g-fe-server/README.md

 - The `cmd/cli` package provides builders per configurable integration, e.g. binding to the database and HTTP serving;
 - It tests the environment which has the priority;
 - Performs validation;
-- Returns a factory method to convert the flags into option types (package `cmd/options`) to use to set up `context.Context` contextes to use downstream;
+- Returns a factory method to convert the flags into option types (package `cmd/options`) to use to set up the FEServer;
 - It contains just the overall bindings, not domain specific items.

 #### Observability

 The simplified-fe-server is integrated with the OpenTelemetry official SDK (`go.opentelemetry.io/otel`).

-Additional integrations to observe third party dependencies like MongoDB enriches the spans providing instrumented HTTP clients to the OIDC RelyingParty and to the MongDB Client.
+Additional integrations to observe third party dependencies enrich the spans providing instrumented HTTP clients to infrastructural dependencies.

 The server also provides an enriched HTTP Client to propagate to the downstream (backend) services the trace context.